tue-robotics/image_recognition/image_recognition_pytorch/README.md

-# Keras image recognition
+# Image recognition pytorch

-Image recognition with use of PyTorch.
+Image recognition (age and gender estimation of a face) with use of PyTorch.

 ## Installation